WEIL-MCLAIN Ultra Boiler

 Overview of the Ultra

-The Weil McLain Ultra is a condensing gas boiler that continuously monitors and adjusts to the most comfortable air and heating rates.
-This furnace is Energy Star rated with an AFUE between 92 and 93.3% for regular conditions and 98% for conditions related to low temperatures.
+The Weil-McLain Ultra is an Energy Star rated condensing gas boiler with an AFUE between 92 and 93.3% for regular conditions, and 98% for conditions related to low temperatures.
 It is a two-stage induced draft boiler that has what Weil-Mclain call "integrated PhD (Precision Hydronic Data) Technology", a system that "initiates efficient and ongoing hydronic heating".
 The design of the Weil McLain Ultra gas boiler is CSA certified.

 Consumer Reviews of the WEIL-MCLAIN Ultra